-Pair Victorian Silver Salts w/ Spoons, Cobalt Liners, Birmingham 1894
+Pair of Antique Victorian Sterling Silver Open Salts by Thomas Hayes, Birmingham 1894

 Thomas Hayes · 1894